clojure/core.rrb-vector/README.md

 ## Clojure(Script) code reuse

-flexvec's vectors support the same basic functionality regular Clojure's vectors do (with the omissions listed above).
+core.rrb-vector's vectors support the same basic functionality regular Clojure's vectors do (with the omissions listed above).
 Where possible, this is achieved by reusing code from Clojure's gvec and ClojureScript's PersistentVector implementations.
 The Clojure(Script)